TimCares/MasterThesis/docs/thesis/experiments/discussion_of_results.typ

 ],
 ) <result_overview>

+Furthermore, it is not realistic to expect the proposed method to outperform the state-of-the-art methods, as they are larger in every aspect: parameters, data, and compute.
+A good impression on where S-SMKE ranks among the vision-language models we repeatedly compare to can be obtained from @vl_models_rank_overview.

 Our most noteable achievements are:
 - *WNLI Finetuning:* We outperform BERT @bert and DistilBERT @distilbert (by just 0.1 percentage point) on the WNLI task, which is likely due to the fact that it consists of just 635 training and 71 validation examples @wnli.
 Our text-only model is around half the size of BERT, making it less prone to overfitting on such a small dataset.
-- *CIFAR-10 and CIFAR-100 Linear Evaluation:* Our specialized variant of the image-only distillation, C-DistilData2Vec2, is almost on par with BEiTv2 @beitv2 on CIFAR-10 and CIFAR-100 @cifar_10_100 linear evaluation.
+- *CIFAR-10 and CIFAR-100 Linear Evaluation:* Our image-only distilled model, DistilData2Vec2, is almost on par with BEiTv2 @beitv2
+  on CIFAR-10 and CIFAR-100 @cifar_10_100 linear evaluation.
 This is remarkable, as BEiTv2 is also twice as large as our model.
-We consider the results on both benchmarks (CIFAR-10 and CIFAR-100) as reliable, as we performed the linear evaluation of BEiTv2 ourselves, using the exact same setup as for C-DistilData2Vec2.
+We consider the results on both benchmarks (CIFAR-10 and CIFAR-100) as reliable, as we performed the linear evaluation of BEiTv2 ourselves, using the exact same setup as for DistilData2Vec2.
 - *COCO Image Retrieval:* S-SMKE outperforms CLIP @clip on COCO image retrieval, and the finetuned variant of S-SMKE outperforms CLIP on all COCO retrieval metrics.
 It has to be noted that CLIP was neither pretrained nor finetuned on the COCO dataset, so S-SMKE has an advantage here.
 However, considering that CLIP is a much larger model trained with over 121$times$ the data,